bmcorey/ASPects/README.md

 	</section>
 ```

 We have the section, a container and five direct childs, three of them with the same class.
-In *ASPECTS*, doesn't matter which classes have you assigned to each element, is built working with DOM directly, leaving the freedom to use the classes with which you feel more confortable.
+In *ASPECTS*, doesn't matter which classes have you assigned to each element, is built working with the DOM tags/inheritance directly, leaving the freedom to use the classes with which you feel more confortable.

 In this case, we want to achieve a three column layout with two containers sharing half of the space, we will do the next:
 ```scss